Michael Ignatieff: Deputy Leader of the Liberal Party

-Interim leadership of the Liberal Party
+Interim Leader

 Dion announced that he would schedule his departure as Liberal leader for the next party convention, after the Liberals lost seats and support in the 2008 federal election.
 Ignatieff held a news conference on November 13, 2008, to once again announce his candidacy for the leadership of the Liberal Party of Canada.

 When the Liberals reached an accord with the other opposition parties to form a coalition and defeat the government, Ignatieff reluctantly endorsed it.
 He was reportedly uncomfortable with a coalition with the NDP and support from the Bloc Québécois, and has been described as one of the last Liberals to sign on.

 After the announcement to prorogue Parliament, delaying the non-confidence motion until January 2009, Dion announced his intention to stay on as leader until the party selected a new one.

 Leadership contender Dominic LeBlanc dropped out and threw his support behind Ignatieff.
 On December 9, the other remaining opponent for the Liberal Party leadership, Bob Rae, withdrew from the race, leaving Ignatieff as the presumptive winner.

 On December 10, he was formally declared the interim leader in a caucus meeting, and his position was ratified at the May 2009 convention.

-On February 19, 2009, during U.S. President Barack Obama's election visit to Ottawa to meet Prime Minister Stephen Harper, which was the President's first foreign trip since taking office, Obama also met with Ignatieff as per parliamentary protocol where the leader of the opposition meets foreign dignitaries.
+On February 19, 2009, during U.S. President Barack Obama's post-election visit to Ottawa to meet Prime Minister Stephen Harper, which was the President's first foreign trip since taking office, Obama also met with Ignatieff as per parliamentary protocol where the leader of the opposition meets foreign dignitaries.
 Their discussion included climate change, Afghanistan and human rights.

-Leadership
+Leader of the Liberal Party

 On May 2, 2009, Ignatieff was officially endorsed as the leader of the Liberal Party by 97% of delegates at the party convention in Vancouver, British Columbia.
 The vote was mostly a formality as the other candidates had stepped down.

 On August 31, 2009, Ignatieff announced that the Liberal Party would withdraw support for the government of Prime Minister Stephen Harper.
 However, the NDP under Jack Layton abstained and the Conservatives survived the confidence motion.

 Ignatieff's attempt to force a September 2009 election was reported as a miscalculation, as polls showed that most Canadians did not want another election.
 Ignatieff's popularity as well as that of the Liberals dropped off considerably immediately afterwards.